victor-cleber/design_patterns/README.md

 => Add new projects

-create a new library project inside projects folder
+create a new library project inside the projects folder

 ```dotnet new classlib -o Company.Fleet.Infra```